 Joanne stared at him with one of her stern looks.
 “You’re seriously going to do that?”

 “Uh…” And he didn’t even know why he was stuttering.

-She crossed her hands and waited for his answer.
-The only missing thing was her tapping one of her foot to indicate superiority over him.
+She crossed her arms and waited for his answer.
+The only missing thing was her tapping her foot to indicate superiority over him.

 “My grandma’s sick and someone at the town just sent me a message about it,” Jacky finally replied.